 Utilities Reporting

-Auxiliaries shall support campus utility reporting and the efficient use of utilities to comply with the CSU Sustainability Policy.
+Auxiliaries shall support university utility reporting and the efficient use of utilities to comply with the CSU Sustainability Policy.

 Maintenance/Capital Renewal

-Auxiliary organizations shall assess and address the maintenance and capital renewal needs of auxiliary organization facilities and may coordinate with campus facilities departments to participate in campus facilities renewal models and benchmarking.
+Auxiliary organizations shall assess and address the maintenance and capital renewal needs of auxiliary organization facilities and may coordinate with university facilities departments to participate in university facilities renewal models and benchmarking.
 At a minimum of once every three years, auxiliary organizations shall conduct an in-depth review to assess the adequacy of their Major Maintenance and Repair/Renovation and Upgrade Reserves.
 The reviews should include formal studies of systems and necessary funding levels to cover all aspects of the cost of replacement through the reserve funding plan.
 See Financing and Debt Management Policy; and Project Development and the Systemwide Revenue Bond Program.

 Use of State Vehicles